Cruz-Lopez-Carlos-Antonio/Bateman_equations_improvements/README.md

 ## 5. Optimized Cetnar's solution.
 Using the theory described in the last sections, it is possible develop a **first optimization** of the Cetnar's solution, which will be denoted as Optimized Cetnar's solution (OCS).
+Essentially this first improvement consists of replacing the nested sums by the sum over the partitions over the solutions of the Diophantine Equations.

 $$\underset{\downarrow}{\buildrel{\\mathrm{Step\ 1}}\over{\fbox{$\mathrm{Determine}\ \mu_k$}}}\ $$